bradbell/xrst/sphinx/test_out/code_cmd.rst

 Each code command ends with
 a line containing the second version of the command; i.e., ``{xsrst_code}``.
 Hence there must be an even number of code commands.
-The back quote character \` can't be in the same line as the commands.
+If the back quote character \` appears before or after the ``{xsrst_code``, it is not a command but rather normal input text.
+This is useful when referring to this command in documentation.

 .. meta::
    :keywords: language